September 15, 2022 by Sonja Edridge

 2. Keeping things clean

 Not everyone is well suited to drinks that contain alcohol.
 Some don’t like the way it makes them feel, while others may have addictive tendencies that make mocktails a better option for them.
-Whatever the case may be, non-alcoholic cocktails provide these fine humans with a grown-up drink option that looks fancier than a soda or a smoothie.
+Whatever the case may be, non-alcoholic cocktails provide these fine humans with a grown-up drink option that looks fancier than a fizzy drink or a smoothie.